Manta-Network/docs/docs/guides/DolphinPay.md

 <br/>

 If you don't already have a wallet installed, click the "Install" link for your chosen wallet.
 Once you install the wallet, it will give you instructions to set up your first account.
-When you are finished, refresh the page.
+When you are finished, refresh the page and the button text will change from "Install" to "Connect".

 <br/>